Flutterwave/Python-v2/README.md

 ### ```.get()```

-This allows a the user to query the details of a card with a given id.
+This function allows you to query the details of a specific card using a given id.

-A sample Create call is:
+A sample call to retrieve a specific card is:

 ```py
 card_id = "660bae3b-333c-410f-b283-2d181587247f"